ONE DAY WORKSHOP

 I am not a scientist – but I love process, and I respect science.
 With research, reading and doing, I learn; and I love to share what I learn.

-I am a teacher – I am a student – I love to teach, but I also love to learn.
+I am a teacher – I am a student – I am an artist – I love to teach, but I also love to learn.
 I don’t believe that we should ever stop learning.
 And this process presents so many experimental possibilities.
 It is a relatively new process, and there are people the world over discovering new approaches to this fascinating process.
+I have eco-printed dozens and dozens of silk scarves and countless strips and squares and pieces of paper.
+In this workshop I share with you my process, and my tips and learned information so you leave armed with enough information (and more) to keep printing and exploring the craft of eco-printing from home.

 Below are examples of some of my eco-prints on paper: